galfas/flights-api/README.md

 # flights-api
 This project is built in java 8 with spring boot.
 It will expose an API that will retrieve do a transformation and return all the available flights from a given place and local

+I focused on isolating all the objects from the XML API, because I want to be able to replace that API without having to change anything from my business model.

+I would use a layer of cache in my Business layer even if it was for a few seconds, because I would have a better response time and also avoid the possibility the XML api could face some performance issues.

 ## Security

 The api is uses basic auth, the user and password is configured via properties: